smenjas/science-notes/on-the-method-of-theoretical-physics.md

 the realization of the simplest conceivable mathematical ideas.
-I am convinced that we can discover by means of purely mathematical constructions the concepts and the laws connecting them with each other, which furnish the key to the understanding of natu· ral phenomena.
+I am convinced that we can discover by means of purely mathematical constructions the concepts and the laws connecting them with each other, which furnish the key to the understanding of natural phenomena.
 Experience may suggest the appropriate mathematical concepts, but they most certainly cannot be deduced from it.
 Experience remains, of course, the sole criterion of the physical utility of a mathematical construction.
 But the creative principle resides in mathematics.
-In a certain sense, therefore, I hold it true that pure thought can grasp reality, as the ancien ts dreamed.
+In a certain sense, therefore, I hold it true that pure thought can grasp reality, as the ancients dreamed.

 In order to justify this confidence, I am compelled to make use of a mathematical concept.
-The physical world is repre· sen ted as a four·dimensional continuum.
+The physical world is represented as a four-dimensional continuum.
 If I assume a Riemannian metric in it and ask what are the simplest laws which such a metric can satisfy, I arrive at the relativistic theory of gravitation in empty space.
-If in that space I assume a vectorfield or an anti-symmetrical tensor-field which can be derived from it, and ask what are the simplest laws which such a field can satisfy, I arrive at Maxwell's equations for empty space.
+If in that space I assume a vector-field or an anti-symmetrical tensor-field which can be derived from it, and ask what are the simplest laws which such a field can satisfy, I arrive at Maxwell's equations for empty space.

 At this point we still lack a theory for those parts of space in which electrical charge density does not disappear.
 De Broglie conjectured the existence of a wave field, which served to explain certain quantum properties of matter.
 Dirac found in the spinors field-magnitudes of a new sort, whose simplest equations enable one to a large extent to deduce the properties of the electron.
-Subsequently I discovered, in conjunction witl1 my colleague, Dr.
+Subsequently I discovered, in conjunction with my colleague, Dr.
 Walter Mayer, that these spinors form a special case of a new sort of field, mathematically connected with the four-dimensional system, which we called "semivectors."
 The simplest equations which such semivectors can satisfy